Brian Jones: Legal issues and departure from the Rolling Stones

-Jones' legal troubles, estrangement from his bandmates, substance abuse, and mood swings became too much of an obstacle to his active participation in the band.
-The Rolling Stones wanted to tour the United States in 1969, for the first time in three years, but Jones was not in a fit condition to tour, and his second arrest exacerbated problems with acquiring a US work visa.
-In addition, Jones' attendance at rehearsals and recording sessions had become erratic.
+Jones's legal troubles, estrangement from his bandmates, substance abuse, and mood swings became too much of an obstacle to his active participation in the band.
+The Rolling Stones wanted to tour the United States in 1969 for the first time in three years, but Jones was not in a fit condition to tour, and his second arrest exacerbated problems with acquiring a US work visa.
+In addition, Jones's attendance at rehearsals and recording sessions had become erratic.
 When he did appear he either rarely contributed anything musically or, when he did, his bandmates would switch off his amplifier, leaving Richards to play nearly all the guitars.
-According to author Gary Herman, Jones was "literally incapable of making music; when he tried to play harmonica his mouth started bleeding".
+According to author Gary Herman, Jones was "literally incapable of making music; when he tried to play harmonica, his mouth started bleeding".

-This behaviour was problematic during the Their Satanic Majesties Request and Beggar's Banquet sessions and had worsened by the time the band commenced recording Let It Bleed.
+This behaviour was problematic during the Their Satanic Majesties Request and Beggar's Banquet sessions and had worsened by the time the band began recording Let It Bleed.
 In March 1969, Jones borrowed the group's Jaguar and went shopping in Pimlico Road.
 After the parked car was towed away by police, Jones hired a chauffeur-driven car to get home.
 In May 1969, Jones crashed his motorcycle into a shop window and was secretly taken to hospital under an assumed name.
 From this point, he was still attending recording sessions but was no longer a major contributor to the band's music.
 By May, he had made two contributions to the work in progress: autoharp on "You Got the Silver" and percussion on "Midnight Rambler".
 Jagger informed Jones that he would be fired from the band if he did not turn up to a photo session.
-Looking frail, he nonetheless showed up and his last photo session as a Rolling Stone took place on 21 May 1969, first at St. Katherine Docks, Tower Bridge, London, and then at Ethan Russell's photographic studio in South Kensington.
+Looking frail, he nonetheless showed up, and his last photo session as a Rolling Stone took place on 21 May 1969, first at St. Katherine Docks, Tower Bridge, London, and then at Ethan Russell's photographic studio in South Kensington.
 The photos would appear on the album Through the Past, Darkly (Big Hits Vol. 2) in September 1969.